 All ground floor.
 One double bedroom.
 Shower room with shower, basin and WC.
 Open-plan sitting, kitchen and dining area with woodburner.

 Oil central heating with woodburner.
 Electric oven and ceramic hob, microwave, fridge/freezer, coffee maker, TV with Freeview, DVD, radio, WiFi, selection of books, games and DVDs.
 Fuel, power and starter pack for fire inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair available.
 Off-road parking.
-Garden to the rear with gravel, lawned area, furniture, and BBQ.
 One well-behaved pet welcome.
 Sorry, no smoking.
 Shop and pub 3.6 miles.
 Note: Shared launderette on site.
 Note: Steps leading into property at entrance.
 Note: There is a shared 1 acre garden, this is enclosed but not secure.